bobthecow/homebrew-php/README.md

 ### PHP Extension definitions

-PHP Extensions MUST be suffixed with `php`.
-For example, instead of the `Solr` formula in `solr.rb`, we would have `SolrPHP` inside of `solr-php.rb`.
+PHP Extensions MUST be prefixed with `phpVERSION`.
+For example, instead of the `Solr` formula for PHP53 in `solr.rb`, we would have `Php53Solr` inside of `php53-solr.rb`.
 This is to remove any possible conflicts with mainline homebrew formulae.

-The template for the `example-php` pecl extension would be as follows.
+The template for the `php53-example` pecl extension would be as follows.
 Please use it as an example for any new extension formulae:

     require 'formula'

-    class ExamplePhp < Formula
+    class Php53Example < Formula
       homepage 'http://pecl.php.net/package/example'
       url 'http://pecl.php.net/get/example-1.0.tgz'
       md5 'SOMEHASHHERE'